Search results for

 Sound quality is imperfect

 I’ve used the Audio-Technica AT2020 to record several projects and have a few years of experience with it.
-We spent about a week formally testing the AT2020 to compile everything you need to know before you buy it.
+We spent a week formally testing the AT2020 to compile everything you need to know before you buy it.

 What’s it like to use the Audio-Technica AT2020?